mgoldcoin/mgold/en/overview/how-to-use-this-guide.md

 # How To Use This Guide?

-In this guide, you can find all the documentation for Waves Platform as shown below:
+In this guide, you can find all the information about Waves Platform as the structure shown below:

 # 1. Overview